 So what does this all mean?
 As you can see in the examples above, the price varies a lot — More than double.
 Unfortunately, this is typical.
 The real cost of a bolt may be $0.09, but after the distribution channels and retail markup, the customer price might be $1.22.
 If that seems outrageous, look at the reasons listed above.
 These stores have to carry a ton of very similar low priced products, and that’s expensive.
 Yet, that’s the business model that allows them to provide them for the DIY crowd in small quantities.

 Think about it for a minute.
 Take just one size bolt like 1/2 inch.
 They come in 20 different lengths, in 4 different grades, in 2 different thread pitches (13 & 20), in at least 4 different finishes, and 8 different head styles.
 That doesn’t include special materials like Stainless or Titanium.
 That means more than 5000 different 1/2″ bolts.
-And, that doesn’t include the nuts, washers or the special ones like eye-bolts.
+And, that doesn’t include the nuts, washers or the special ones like eye-bolts and threaded rod.
 Now figure 500 pieces of each to handle the orders that come in, and it’s 2.5 MILLION pieces just for 1/2″ bolts.
 Now multiply that by all the different bolt sizes in both English and Metric, and you have literally billions of possibilities.
 (I would love to see the nuts and bolts warehouse of McMaster-Carr!
 They carry all the odd-ball sizes too.)
 All that, because a do-it-yourself maker like you may walk through the door and need some particular fastener.

 I personally think they are justified in the high margins, and I’m OK paying them (for small quantities).